 The best way to increase vitamin E levels are eating sunflower seeds, peanuts, wheat germ, and vegetable-based oils.
 Some fruits and vegetables, such as mangoes, broccoli, and spinach, are also high in vitamin E.

 Vitamin E may not be safe for people with a vitamin K or iron deficiency, or people with a blood clotting disorder.
 The most common side effects of vitamin E supplements include headaches, diarrhea, nausea, blurry vision, rashes, and fatigue.

 The B vitamins–folate (B9), cobalamin (B12), and pyridoxine (B6)–are important for recycling DNA molecules in the body.
 B vitamin deficiency can lead to a build-up of an amino acid called homocysteine that’s toxic to many cells in the body.
 High homocysteine levels are also a known risk factor for dementia, although the relationship isn’t well understood.
 B vitamin supplements can reduce homocysteine levels and slow the build-up of amyloid beta and tau, which are responsible for the brain plaques associated with Alzheimer’s.

 B vitamins are generally safe except in people with low folate or iron levels.
 The most common side effects of B vitamin supplements include anxiousness, swelling, headaches, and itchiness.

 Learn more about senior health and wellness from the knowledgeable staff at Home Care Assistance.
 Although we offer hourly and live-in home care, we are known for our comprehensive memory care services including Alzheimer’s and dementia care in El Dorado County.
 Our care services include the use of the Cognitive Therapeutics Program, specifically designed to prevent mental decline and delay the onset of dementia.
-Call (916) 358-3801 or (530) 409-4411 and speak with a friendly Care Manager for more information.
+Call (916) 358-3801 and speak with a friendly Care Manager for more information.